How do I add segments and target content to specific subscribers?

 Segments can be duplicated by clicking on the copy icon or deleted by clicking on the trash icon:

-Clicking Copy Icon Clicking Trash Icon
+Copy Clicking Copy Icon

 Testing Segments